cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 checker.

-**Flycheck** implicitly defines a variable to set the path of a syntax checker tool for each defined syntax checker, and provides the interactive command `flycheck-set-checker-executable` to change the executable used in a buffer.
+**Flycheck** implicitly defines a variable to set the path of a syntax checker tool for each defined syntax checker and provides the interactive command `flycheck-set-checker-executable` to change the executable used in a buffer.

 Syntax checker selection
 ------------------------

 **Flymake** selects syntax checkers based on file name patterns in `flymake-allowed-file-name-masks`.
-Effectively, this duplicates the existing logic Emacs uses to choose the right major mode, but lacks its flexibility and power.
+Effectively this duplicates the existing logic Emacs uses to choose the right major mode, but lacks its flexibility and power.
 For instance, Flymake cannot pick a syntax checker based on the shebang of a file.